-- 2.2.1 The program explains how its field education program connects the theoretical and conceptual contributions of the classroom and field settings. - 2.2.2 The program explains how its field education program provides generalist practice opportunities for students to demonstrate social work competencies with individuals, families, groups, organizations, and communities and illustrates how this is accomplished in field settings. - 2.2.3 The program explains how its field education program provides specialized practice opportunities for students to demonstrate social work competencies within an area of specialized practice and illustrates how this is accomplished in field settings. - 2.2.4 The program explains how students across all program options in its field education program demonstrates social work competencies through inperson contact with clients and constituencies.
+- 2.2.1 The program explains how its field education program connects the theoretical and conceptual contributions of the classroom and field settings. - 2.2.2 The program explains how its field education program provides generalist practice opportunities for students to demonstrate social work competencies with individuals, families, groups, organizations, and communities and illustrates how this is accomplished in field settings. - 2.2.3 The program explains how its field education program provides specialized practice opportunities for students to demonstrate social work competencies within an area of specialized practice and illustrates how this is accomplished in field settings. - 2.2.4 The program explains how students across all program options in its field education program demonstrates social work competencies through inperson contact with clients and constituencies. - 2.2.5 The program describes how its field education program provides a minimum of 400 hours of field education for baccalaureate programs and a minimum of 900 hours for master's programs. - 2.2.6 The program provides its criteria for admission into field education and explains how its field education program admits only those students who have met the program's specified criteria. - 2.2.7 The program describes how its field education program specifies policies, criteria, and procedures for selecting field settings; placing and monitoring students; supporting student safety; and evaluating student learning and field setting effectiveness congruent with the social work competencies. - 2.2.8 The program describes how its field education program maintains contact with field settings across all program options.
+The program explains how on-site contact or other methods are used to monitor student learning and field setting effectiveness. - 2.2.9 The program describes how its field education program specifies the credentials and practice experience of its field instructors necessary to design field learning opportunities for students to demonstrate social work competencies.
+Field instructors for master's students hold a master's degree in social work from a CSWE-accredited program and have 2 years' postmaster's social work experience.
+For cases in which a field instructor does not does not have the required experience, the program assumes responsibility for reinforcing a social workperspective and describes how this is accomplished. - 2.2.10 The program describes how its field education program provides orientation, field instruction training, and continuing dialog with field education settings and field instructors.

-- 2.2.5 The program describes how its field education program provides a minimum of 400 hours of field education for baccalaureate programs and a minimum of 900 hours for master's programs. - 2.2.6 The program provides its criteria for admission into field education and explains how its field education program admits only those students who have met the program's specified criteria. - 2.2.7 The program describes how its field education program specifies policies, criteria, and procedures for selecting field settings; placing and monitoring students; supporting student safety; and evaluating student learning and field setting effectiveness congruent with the social work competencies. - 2.2.8 The program describes how its field education program maintains contact with field settings across all program options.
-The program explains how on-site contact or other methods are used to monitor student learning and field setting effectiveness. - 2.2.9 The program describes how its field education program specifies the credentials and practice experience of its field instructors necessary to design field learning opportunities for students to demonstrate program social work competencies.
-Field instructors for master's students hold a master's degree in social work from a CSWE-accredited program and have 2 years' post-master's social work experience.
-For cases in which a field instructor does not hold a CSWE-accredited social work degree practice experience or cases in which a field instructor does not does not have the required experience, the program assumes responsibility for reinforcing a social work perspective and describes how this is accomplished. - 2.2.10 The program describes how its field education program provides orientation, field instruction training, and continuing dialog with field education settings and field instructors. - 2.2.11 The program describes how its field education program develops policies regarding field placements in an organization in which the student is also employed.
+The program describes how its field education program develops policies regarding field placements in an organization in which the student is also employed.
 To ensure the role of student as learner, student assignments and field education supervision are not the same as those of the student's employment.